ehmicky/spyd/docs/algorithm.md

 This describes:

-- some problems encountered when trying to benchmark code in an accurate, precise and repeatable way
+- some problems encountered when trying to measure code in an accurate, precise and repeatable way
 - the solutions implemented by this library

 ## Number of iterations